mconlon17/GOC/README.md

 ## To Do (software only)

+1. Implement R Server batch jobs on Flourish Community instance
+    1. Implement keychain on R Server
     1. Synch Members and Contacts
-1. Implement R Server batch jobs on Flourish Community instance to speed up the dashboard by precalculating common data requests -- active members, staff
+    1. Btach jobs to pre-calc common data requests, such as 90 day attendance, active members, current staff
-1. Implement keychain on R Server
 1. Move dashboard from commercial hosting to Form Communities hosting
 1. Implement data caching in dashboard to improve response time
 1. Implement goctools library to provide access to required code for both local and dashboard use